 Do you ever feel like you're constantly preparing the people you're dating for their next relationship?
 They're never quite ready to 'put a label' on things, they're afraid to commit or they just can't handle settling down right now.
 And yet, just months after you've broken up, they're walking down the aisle?

 You're a relationship fluffer.

 There ain't nothin' easy about these Sunday mornings.

 Once upon a time, dating had a linear progression whereby two people would go on a date, get to know one another, fall in love and spend lazy Sundays together drinking tea and reading the papers.

-These days, Sundays are either full of fear from last night's antics or they're used to put a potential relationship to the test.
+These days, Sundays are either full of fear from last night's antics or are used to put a potential relationship to the test.

 You've bumped into each other or nights out, you've met for cocktails**, you've torn up the dancefloor together - but will you like one another whilst sober on a Sunday?